Can I Eat Expired Dijon Mustard?

 What are the food safety risks?

 Dijon Mustard poses low foodborne illness risks due to its high acidity and antimicrobial properties.
 However, contamination can occur from cross-contamination with utensils used for raw meats.
-To prevent illness, always use clean utensils and refrigerate promptly after each use.
+To reduce the risk of foodborne illness, always use clean utensils and refrigerate promptly after each use.

 What are some pro storage tips?